 Any type of brain injury is complex and can alter your life for the worse.
-A brain injury can occur during a Clearwater car accident, while playing sports, as a result of a fall, or after an assault.
+A brain injury can occur during a Clearwater car accident, while playing sports, from a fall, or after an assault.
 When you are in any type of accident that involves head trauma, you are at risk for a brain injury.

 Brain injuries can range from a mild concussion to severe traumatic brain injuries.
 Depending on the severity of the injury, victims may have to deal with motor skill impairments, personality changes, changes in vision or hearing, and in extreme cases, could result in death.

 When someone else is at fault for your injury, you have the right to determine what legal remedies are available to you to help you pay for the medical care you will need to recover from a brain injury.
-Our Clearwater brain injuries can help you do that.
+Our Clearwater brain injury lawyer can help you do that.

-If you or a loved one has suffered a brain injury because of someone’s negligence, contact a Clearwater personal injury attorney at the Sibley Dolman Gipe Accident Injury Lawyers, PA immediately.
+If you or a loved one has suffered a brain injury because of someone’s negligence, contact a Clearwater personal injury attorney at Dolman Law Group immediately.

-Hire an Experienced Brain Injury Lawyer at the Sibley Dolman Gipe Accident Injury Lawyers, PA
+Hire an Experienced Brain Injury Lawyer at Dolman Law Group

 One of the challenges victims of brain injury face is identifying an attorney who has experience handling their cases.
 In some instances, agreements can be reached with an insurer to provide compensation to the victim for their injuries, while in other cases, it may require going to court to get a fair settlement.

 Our Team Has Secured Favorable Settlements for Our Clients

 We have successfully handled numerous brain injury cases including: